jklemke/webpack-bundle/README.md

 # webpack-bundle
-A basic web site starter built with webpack, using SASS and lodash.
+A basic modularized web site built with webpack, using SASS and lodash.

 ### After git pull, run these commands